The Art of Knowledge: Medieval Manuscripts from Clairvaux to Montpellier

 These manuscripts are also available in Foli@, the BIU’s digital library.

-Several activities accompany the exhibition.
+Several events accompany the exhibition

-- Guided tours on Saturdays at 2:30 p.m. (on Saturday, October 17 at 1:30 p.m.) and by appointment (groups)
+- Guided tours on Saturdays at 2:30 p.m.
+(Saturday, October 17 at 1:30 p.m.) and by appointment (groups)

-Photo credits: University of Montpellier / SCDI Montpellier – photography department
+Photo credits: University of Montpellier / SCDI Montpellier – Photography Department